Event Tracking

 Consent mode

-// After the user accepts:
+// After the user accepts your consent banner:

 Next steps